karimarie67/QA-boost/docs/Adding Issue Templates.md

       description: Any other details?
 ```

-Add, commit, and push the new files to your repository:
+Add, commit, and push the new files to the proper repository:

 ```
 git add .github/ISSUE_TEMPLATE/bug_report.md